Skip to main content

 Reasonable Accommodations a Key to Access

-A critical, and often overlooked, element of a is the provision of reasonable accommodations.
+A critical, and often overlooked, element of a voluntary program is the provision of reasonable accommodations.
 The ADA requires that all employees, regardless of disability, have an equal opportunity to participate in the program and earn any associated rewards.
 This is where the law acknowledges the vast heterogeneity of human biology and physical capability.
 A program is not truly voluntary if it is designed in such a way that it is inaccessible to certain individuals.

 For example, if a wellness program offers a financial incentive for achieving a certain number of steps per day, an employee with a mobility impairment must be offered an alternative, equivalent way to earn that same reward.
 This might involve a different type of physical activity, a nutrition-based goal, or another health-promoting behavior that is achievable for them.